Course

 Veterans

-Veterans are a unique population that face many health concerns unique to the conditions of their time in service.
-Much of veteran health care is provided through the Veteran Affairs (VA) facilities, a nationalized form of healthcare involving government owned hospitals and clinics and government employed healthcare professionals.
-Again, the purpose of this course is to educate providers on how to practice cultural competence in nursing; however, let’s introduce the disparities found within this population by utilizing a few statistics.
+Veterans are a unique population that faces many health concerns that are unique to the conditions of their time in service.
+Much of veteran health care is provided through the Veteran Affairs (VA) facilities, a nationalized form of healthcare involving government-owned hospitals, clinics, and government-employed healthcare professionals.
+Again, this course aims to educate providers on how to practice cultural competence in nursing; however, let's introduce the disparities found within this population by utilizing a few statistics.

-• 1 in 5 veterans experience persistent pain and 1 in 3 veterans have a diagnosis related to chronic pain (8).
+• 1 in 5 veterans experience persistent pain, and 1 in 3 veterans have a diagnosis related to chronic pain (4).

-• Approximately 12% of veterans experience symptoms of PTSD in their lifetime, compared to 6% of the general population and 80% of those with PTSD also experience another mental health disorder such as anxiety or depression (8).
+• Approximately 12% of veterans experience symptoms of PTSD in their lifetime, compared to 6% of the general population, and 80% of those with PTSD also experience another mental health disorder such as anxiety or depression (4).

-• More than 1 out of every 10 veterans experiences some type of substance use disorder (alcohol, drugs), which is higher than the rate for non-veterans (8).
+• More than 1 out of every 10 veterans experiences some substance use disorder (alcohol, drugs), which is higher than the rate for non-veterans (4).

-• Veterans account for 20% of all suicides in the U.S, despite only about 8% of the U.S. population serving in the military (8).
+• Veterans account for 20% of all suicides in the U.S., despite only about 8% of the U.S. population serving in the military (4).

-• For example, veteran women are twice as likely to experience homelessness than veteran men (28).
+• For example, veteran women are more likely to experience homelessness than veteran men (8).

-The causes of these troubling issues for veterans are multifaceted; some of it relates to the nature of work in the U.S. Military and increased exposure to trauma (particularly with those involved in combat), and some of it relates to the care of veterans and their mental health during and after their service.
+The causes of these troubling issues for veterans are multifaceted; some of them relate to the nature of work in the U.S. Military and increased exposure to trauma (particularly with those involved in combat), and some of them relate to the care of veterans, and their mental health during and after their service.

 • Current data suggests fewer than half of eligible veterans utilize VA health benefits.

-• Care at civilian facilities means healthcare professionals who may not have a full understanding of veteran issues (12).
+• Care at civilian facilities involves healthcare professionals who may not fully understand veteran issues (24).

-All service members exiting the military are required to participate in the Transition Assistance Program (TAP), an information and training program designed to help veterans transition back to civilian life, either before leaving the military or retiring.
-The program is evaluated annually for effectiveness and currently includes components about skills and training for civilian jobs and individual counseling regarding plans after exit.
+All service members exiting the military must participate in the Transition Assistance Program (TAP), an information and training program designed to help veterans transition back to civilian life, either before leaving the military or retiring.
+The program is evaluated annually for effectiveness and includes components about skills and training for civilian jobs and individual counseling regarding plans after exit.

-• Changing the military culture surrounding mental health to strengthen and mandate training and usage of debriefing for active duty military could be beneficial as well.
+• Changing the military culture surrounding mental health to strengthen and mandate training and using debriefing for active-duty military could also be beneficial.

-• Incentivizing usage of the VA healthcare system for routine preventative and mental health care would help reach more veterans who may be in need.
+• Incentivizing the usage of the VA healthcare system for routine preventative and mental healthcare would help reach more veterans who may be in need.

-Additional training for healthcare professionals working within the VA with an emphasis on cultural competence and mental health disorders would ensure high quality of care for veterans utilizing their services.
+• Additional training for healthcare professionals working within the VA with an emphasis on mental health disorders would ensure high-quality care for veterans utilizing their services.

 Quiz Questions